 The oldest part of London

 There’s nowhere quite like the City.
-Not only is it the oldest, most historic part of London, it is the world’s leading international financial and business centre with the unusual ratio of 33 times more workers than residents; it also has its own unique system of administration and is not classified as a “borough”, but is a small district at the heart of the capital.
-The short video above helps explain how history has made it this way.
+Not only is it the oldest, most historic part of London, it is a leading international financial and business centre with the unusual ratio of 33 times more workers than residents; it also has its own unique system of administration and is not classified as a “borough”, but is a small district at the heart of the capital.

 Established in around AD50, seven years after the Romans invaded Britain, the City, or Square Mile as it has become known, is the place from which modern-day London grew.